linode/docs/docs/web-servers/lamp/how-to-install-a-lamp-stack-on-centos-8/index.md

         sudo systemctl enable httpd.service
         sudo systemctl restart httpd.service

-### Configure FirewallD to Allow HTTP Connections
+### Configure FirewallD to Allow HTTP and HTTPS Connections

-FirewallD is enabled for CentOS 8 Linodes, but HTTP is not included in the default set of services.
+FirewallD is enabled for CentOS 8 Linodes, but HTTP and HTTPS is not included in the default set of services.

 1. View the default set of services: